-PHIL 306 Philosophy of Science
+PHIL 306 Science on Trial 3 cr

 A study of the logical structure of the natural sciences.
-Topics such as the nature of scientific evidence, scientific explanation, and the objectivity of scientific knowledge.
+Topics such as the nature of scientific evidence, scientific explanation and the objectivity of scientific knowledge.
 Variable.
 Recommended: 3 cr. in philosophy

-PHIL 308 Political Philosophy
+PHIL 308 Political Philosophy 3 cr.